openenergymonitor/learn/view/pv-diversion/pll/operatingprinciple.md

-## Solar PV power diversion with emonTx using a PLL, emonGLCD and temperature measurement, by Martin Roberts
+## Solar PV Power Diversion with emonTx Using a PLL, emonGLCD and Temperature Measurement, by Martin Roberts

+***

-### 3: What is a PLL? – operating principle.
+### 3: What is a PLL? – Operating Principle.

 A Phase Locked Loop (PLL) is a particular form of a closed loop control system.
 It is often used, as here, to follow the changes in frequency of some incoming signal.
 In our case, that is the mains electricity supply.